watchduck/discrete_helpers/discretehelpers/boolf/methods/consul/README.md

 ----

 Families of truth tables with odd weight have every possible consul.<br>
-Families of truth tables with even weight have a unique.
+Families of truth tables with even weight have a unique consul.<br>
 Clans of truth tables with even weight have a unique consul weight.